 netmap driver.
 The tradeoff is reduced performance, but the tradeoff may be worth it for improved stability until the native driver can be improved.

-If you wish to change the interfaces that Sensei is monitoring, you may do so in the “Interface Selection” section of the “General” tab.
-Keep in mind that interfaces that are not selected in the configuration will not be monitored by Sensei and will not show up in any reports.
+If you wish to change the interfaces that Zenarmor is monitoring, you may do so in the “Interface Selection” section of the “General” tab.
+Keep in mind that interfaces that are not selected in the configuration will not be monitored by Zenarmor and will not show up in any reports.

 You may change the “Deployment Size” as well.
 I am not sure how important it is to adjust the size properly based on the number of devices on your network.